Do You Have a Stinking Gut? (And Why You Should Want One)

 From eczema to poor immune health, it seems that our gut health influences much more than we previously realized.
 If all disease beings in the health, it is logical to realize that perhaps optimal health begins here as well.

 Ever had a “gut” feeling?
 There may be more to it than your realize.
-It is now estimated that over 3/4 of our immune system resides in our intestinal track, with over 500 species of bacteria present.
+It is now estimated that over 3/4 of our immune system resides in our intestinal tract, with over 500 species of bacteria present.

-Overall, there are ten times the number of bacteria in the body as actual human cells, and this colonization of bacteria (good or bad) can weight up to three pounds.
+Overall, there are ten times the number of bacteria in the body as actual human cells, and this colonization of bacteria (good or bad) can weigh up to three pounds.
 With such a large concentration of bacteria in our bodies, it is logical that we depend rather heavily on them for health.

 Traditional diets around the world have typically included raw and fermented foods teeming with bacteria, including many beneficial strains.
-From yogurt, to kefir, to sauerkraut to fermented fish, cultures around the world are not afraid of a little bacteria.
+From yogurt, to kefir, to sauerkraut, to fermented fish, cultures around the world are not afraid of a little bacteria.

-In our modern society, we’ve effectively managed to pasteurize, irradiate and process out any naturally occurring beneficial bacteria while at the same time feeding harmful bacteria with a feast of processed starches and sugars.
+In our modern society, we’ve effectively managed to pasteurize, irradiate, and process out any naturally occurring beneficial bacteria while at the same time feeding harmful bacteria with a feast of processed starches and sugars.

 On top of that, we sanitize our children from the moment they are born, afraid to ever let them encounter bacteria, good or bad, which are necessary for immune development.
 Besides the fact that research has found that antibacterial soap is no more beneficial than regular soap and water and might be harmful, raising our kids with Lysol in hand may not even let their digestive systems develop properly.